-This program is designed for anyone interested in furthering their education about public policy.
+This master's degree program is designed for anyone interested in furthering their education about public policy.
 Utilize your talents to improve your community, state, nation and the world.
-Discover the tools you need to assume effective and meaningful positions with public or non-profit organizations that serve the community.
+Discover the tools you need to assume effective and meaningful positions with public or nonprofit organizations that serve the community.

 Designed for working professionals looking to advance their careers

-Courses in this program are offered using a combination of Adobe Connect, a desktop video conferencing system, on Tuesday evenings and online via eLearning, a Blackboard learning management system.
+Courses in this program are offered using a combination of Zoom, an interactive video conferencing system, on Tuesday evenings and online via eLearning, a Blackboard learning management system.
 Courses meeting in the fall and spring semesters are taught in eight-week modules and summer courses will be six weeks in length.
-The cornerstone course, Politics and Public Policy, includes a brief orientation to the program and is scheduled on the UNI campus Saturday, August 19, 2017 from 9 a.m. - 4 p.m.
+This program includes a brief orientation to the program and is scheduled on the UNI campus; date TBA.
+Individual arrangements may be made for out-of-state students.

 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.
 For your convenience, you will have access to the UNI Rod Library.

 Tentative course scheduleClick on a course title to view the course description (if available).